 Criteria JORC Code explanation Commentary Sampling techniques Nature and quality of sampling (eg cut channels, random chips, or specific specialised industry standard measurement tools appropriate to the minerals under investigation, such as down hole gamma sondes, or handheld XRF instruments, etc).
 These examples should not be taken as limiting the broad meaning of sampling.
 Include reference to measures taken to ensure sample representivity and the appropriate calibration of any measurement tools or systems used.
 Aspects of the determination of mineralisation that are Material to the Public Report.
 In cases where 'industry standard' work has been done this would be relatively simple (eg 'reverse circulation drilling was used to obtain 1 m samples from which 3 kg was pulverised to produce a 30 g charge for fire assay').
 In other cases more explanation may be required, such as where there is coarse gold that has inherent sampling problems.
 Unusual commodities or mineralisation types (eg submarine nodules) may warrant disclosure of detailed information.
 Sample data was derived from Havilah reverse circulation (RC) and diamond (DD) drillholes as documented in the table above.
 RC assay samples averaging 2-3kg were riffle split at 1 metre intervals.
 All RC drill samples were collected into prenumbered calico bags and packed into polyweave bags by Havilah staff for shipment to the assay lab in Adelaide.
 Some samples that did not appear to be obviously mineralised were composited over 4 metre intervals.
 These were later resampled on 1 metre intervals if the 4 metre composite assay results were considered to be significant.
 All diamond drill samples were from HQ size drillcore that was logged on site and was sent to Adelaide to be photographed, and halved and/or quartered by diamond saw.
-Quartered drillcore samples were collected into pre-numbered calico bags and sent to the ALS assay lab in Adelaide.
-At the assay lab the samples are crushed in a jaw crusher to a nominal 10mm (method PR102) from which a 3kg split is obtained using a riffle splitter.
+Quartered drillcore samples are crushed in a jaw crusher to a nominal 10mm (method PR102) from which a 3kg split is obtained using a riffle splitter.
 The split is pulverized in an LM5 to minimum 85% passing 75 microns (method PR303).
 These pulps are stored in paper bags.
 All samples were analysed for gold by 30g fire assay, with AAS finish using ALS method Auaa25 and a range of other metals by ALS method MEMS 61.
-Half core sample was sent to CORE Resources metallurgical laboratory in Brisbane.
 Drilling techniques Drill type (eg core, reverse circulation, open-hole hammer, rotary air blast, auger, Bangka, sonic, etc) and details (eg core diameter, triple or standard tube, depth of diamond tails, face- sampling bit or other type, whether core is oriented and if so, by what method, etc).
-All RC holes and RC precollar holes were drilled with a face sampling hammer bit using Havilah's RC drilling rig.
+All RC holes and RC precollar holes were drilled with a face sampling hammer bit using Havilah's RC drilling rig and a contractor RC drilling rig for a few holes.
 All samples were collected via riffle splitting directly from the cyclone.
-Diamond drilling of HQ size (63.5 mm).
-MJ Drilling were contracted for the diamond drillholes.
+Diamond drilling of HQ size (63.5 mm), usually as tails to RC precollar holes.
+MJ Drilling was contracted for the diamond drillholes.
 Drill sample recovery Method of recording and assessing core and chip sample recoveries and results assessed.
 Measures taken to maximise sample recovery and ensure representative nature of the samples.
 Whether a relationship exists between sample recovery and grade and whether sample bias may have occurred due to preferential loss/gain of The sample yield and quality of the RC samples was routinely recorded in drill logs.
 The site geologist and Competent Person consider that overall the results are acceptable for interpretation purposes.
 No evidence of significant sample bias due to preferential concentration or depletion of fine